Search for celebrities on Ancestry.com!KIRK

 Born in Batesville, Ind., to John Wintz and Theresa Voegele, she graduated from high school and left Batesville to attend the Marion Louise Withey School of Nursing in Grand Rapids, Mich.
 Upon graduation, she became a registered nurse in 1939.

 She met her future husband, Victor Alfred Kirk, while completing her nursing classes at the University of Michigan in Ann Arbor, where he was studying psychology.
-The couple married in 1941.
+The couple marriage in 1941.
 They moved to California in 1947, where they stayed and raised four children.

-During their married life, they lived in Ann Arbor, Ionia, and Jackson, Mich., Marion, Virg., and Chattanooga, Tenn.
+During their marriage life, they lived in Ann Arbor, Ionia, and Jackson, Mich., Marion, Virg., and Chattanooga, Tenn.
 After moving to California, they lived in Vallejo, Ione, Paso Robles, Whittier, Sacramento and Davis.
 She continued to work as a nurse throughout her life, primarily in hospitals until she retired in 1970.

 She was described as a loving wife, mother and friend, and left a legacy of kindness wherever she went.
 She was a devout Catholic, and a wonderful nurse and seamstress.